 Brunch is my favorite meal.
 I could eat breakfast food for every meal of the day (brinner, anyone?).
 I love tofu scrambles, tofu quiches, and chickpea frittatas.
 This savory dish is like a cross between a veggie quiche and a crustless tart.
 It's great dish for brunch on Easter or Mother’s Day (or any random Sunday!), and it’s terrific for dinner, too.
 Since it's made with asparagus, it's wonderful for spring.

-This recipe is one of the many delicious recipes Laura Theodore’s new cookbook Jazzy Vegetarian’s Deliciously Vegan.
+This recipe is one of the many delicious dishes Laura Theodore's cookbook Jazzy Vegetarian’s Deliciously Vegan.

 This easier to prepare than it looks.
 You simply mix the ingredients together in a food processor, top with asparagus, bake, and eat!
 Easy-peasy!